 No one knows what causes sundowning, but many things might play a part.
 These include:

-- changes in light, which affects the body clock
+- changes in light, which affect the body clock

 - inadequate or disturbed sleep